puar-playground/EZ-FastChat/README.md

     --gradient_checkpointing True \
     --lazy_preprocess True
 ```
-We use `fastchat/train/train.py` instead of `fastchat/train/train_mem.py` to avoid an unresolved bug in saving checkpoints, caused by the [Flash-Attention](https://github.com/Dao-AILab/flash-attention).
+We use `fastchat/train/train.py` instead of `fastchat/train/train_mem.py` to avoid an bug in saving checkpoints, which is caused by the [Flash-Attention](https://github.com/Dao-AILab/flash-attention).

 The script will do model parallel on 4 GPUs, thus use less number of GPUs will result in increased per-device memory cost.
 The above setting will results in ~45GB per-device memory cost.
 Each GPU will have a batch size of 2.
 The gradient will be accumulated for 32 steps before parameter update. checkpoints will be saved after every 50 updates.
 And only the most recent 5 checkpoints are retained to save disk storage.